Apparency

 Mac App Store The app or component was signed by Apple for distribution via the Mac App Store, and is always allowed to run.

 Notarized Developer ID The app or component was signed with an Apple-issued Developer ID certificate, and subsequently approved for distribution by Apple's notarization service.
-The code will be allowed to run by default, unless disabled via System Settings, under Privacy & Security > Security > Allow apps downloaded from (or on macOS 12 or earlier, in System Preferences under Security & Privacy > General).
+The code will be allowed to run by default, unless disabled via System Settings, under Privacy & Security > Security > Allow applications from (or on macOS 12 or earlier, in System Preferences under Security & Privacy > General).
 Note that “identified developers” here refers to Developer ID certificates.
 The system policy might also be changed through the spctl(8) tool.

 Developer ID The app or component was signed with an Apple-issued Developer ID certificate, but does not appear to be notarized.
 However, macOS will allow this code to run, because (a) the developer began distributing apps under this Developer ID prior to the release of macOS 10.14.5 (April 8, 2019), and (b) the app or component has a verified signing time no later than June 1, 2019. [macOS 10.15 (Catalina) and later enforce both of these requirements on unnotarized code, while macOS 10.14 (Mojave) enforces only the first.]